-The Wild Africa Trek price ranges from $189.00 – 249.00 plus tax per person.
+The Wild Africa Trek price costs $199 plus tax per person.
 This is a ton of money, BUT it’s actually not that bad when compared to other wildlife encounters offered at the park.
 Plus, you can feel good knowing a portion of your admission goes to charity!

 Disney has so many upgrade options for a variety of interests at a range of price-points that there’s bound to be at least one great fit for your group.
 But be sure to crunch those numbers to decide if the benefits are a good fit for you and worth your money.

 Do you have a ton of people in your group?
 Are you celebrating a special occasion?
 Do you want an exclusive, private experience away from the crowds?
 Can you make an adjustment here or there to your plans so a splurge on an upgrade doesn’t feel like such a deep cut?

 While most are fairly pricey, their value can easily exceed the cost for many families looking to make unique memories.
 But a Disney trip is a wallet minefield, so proceed with caution.
 And keep following DFB for more tips as you plan your vacation!